AndersBennedsgaard/RESTful-Kubernetes-project/README.md

 # RESTful-Kubernetes-project

-Small REST API project that can be deployed to a Kubernetes cluster.
+Small shopping list REST API project that can be deployed to a Kubernetes cluster.

-(Docker and Kubernetes not set up as of yet)

-## Installation (not tested):
+## Installation:
 Have Python, pip, and Git installed:

     git clone git@github.com:AndersBennedsgaard/RESTful-Kubernetes-project.git
     cd RESTful-Kubernetes-project/
-    virtualvenv .
+    virtualenv .
+    (Linux/Mac) source bin/activate
+    (Windows) Scripts/activate.bat
     pip install -r requirements.txt

 ## Run API
 Run a development server in the terminal, which can be accessed through http://localhost:5000:

     cd RESTful-Kubernetes-project
-    ./run_server
+    (Linux/Mac): ./run_server
+    (Windows): run_server.bat

 With requests (a Python package) the API can be interacted with, at
 > http://localhost:5000/

-A Python example script can also be found in `example_script.py`.
+A Python example script can be found in `example_script.py`.
 When the server is running, the script can be run by simply calling

     python example_script.py